 As of August 16, new and existing cardholders of the Chase Sapphire Preferred card will earn 3 Ultimate Rewards points per dollar on dining, eligible delivery services and takeout — categories that previously earned 2 points per dollar.

-Sapphire Preferred cardholders also will receive a 12-month complimentary DoorDash DashPass membership (otherwise $9.99 per month) when they activate by March 31, 2022.
-It includes free deliveries on eligible orders over $12 , as well as lower service fees.
+Sapphire Preferred cardholders also will receive a complimentary DoorDash DashPass membership (otherwise $9.99 per month) through Dec.
+31, 2024.
+It includes free deliveries on eligible orders over $12, as well as lower service fees.